 - The organizers did not elaborate on them

-- Earlier, they said she could not compete because she was not a "naturally born female"
+- Earlier, they said she could not compete because was not a "naturally born female"

 - Talackova underwent gender reassignment surgery at 19

-After initially disqualifying Talackova, organizers of the Miss Universe beauty pageant reversed course late Monday, saying she can participate.
+After initially disqualifying a transgender contestant, organizers of the Miss Universe beauty pageant has reversed course saying she can participate.

-In a statement, the Miss Universe Organization said Jenna Talackova can compete provided "she meets the legal gender recognition requirements of Canada, and the standards established by other international competitions."
+In a statement late Monday night, the Miss Universe Organization said Jenna Talackova can compete provided "she meets the legal gender recognition requirements of Canada, and the standards established by other international competitions."

 The statement, however, did not elaborate on what the requirements were.